-AWMA’s Fish Exclusion Screen Solution will provide New Zealand’s Rangitata Diversion Race (RDR) with 374m2 of screening surface.
+AWMA’s Intake Screen Solution will provide New Zealand’s Rangitata Diversion Race (RDR) with 374m2 of screening surface.

 The Diversion Race is a 67 km long channel which diverts water from the South Island’s Rangitata River for irrigation, stock water and hydropower generation.